AMStephens/Udacity-Pipeline-Project/README.md

 ### 4. Setup Azure Devops

 Firstly, create a project and service connection in Azure Devops.
-For this step, you can refer to the offical documentation: https://learn.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops&WT.mc_id=udacity_learn-wwl#create-an-azure-devops-project-and-connect-to-azure
+For this step, you can refer to the official documentation: https://learn.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops&WT.mc_id=udacity_learn-wwl#create-an-azure-devops-project-and-connect-to-azure

 ### 5. Create a pipeline agent